 Regardless of where a service is provided (e.g., onsite, in the Career Coach, at a local SC Works Center, etc.), the individuals should be tied to the layoff/closure by using the Rapid Response Event Number assigned to that event.
-The event number should be added to the Rapid Response Event Number field when entering a service in the employer's service plan in SCWOS.
+The event number should be added to the Rapid Response Event Number field when entering a service in in SCWOS.
+See attached desk aid for technical guidance.